RHUL-CS-Projects/graphfellow/docs/html.md

 ```

 The `GraphFellow.init()` method (with an optional `containers` argument) will
-read the contents of that JSON file and render the graph.
+read the contents of that JSON file and render the graph:

 | argument       | value
 |----------------+---------------------